mayur-oci/OciLogExporter/README.md

    Please take note of jobId:916912835 to track job and see its log with HTTP GET request on <hostname>/export/jobstatus?jobId=916912835 Log/status file will also be uploaded to same bucket at the end of the job
 ```
+You get a JobId after job submission.
+JobId is generated after hashing key input parameter namely region, ociLogSearchQuery, startDateInMillisSinceEpoch, endDateInMillisSinceEpoch,ociObjectStorageNamespace, destinationBucketName  & timeWindowIncrementInSeconds.
+Hence, JobId is unique to each search query and other factors used for hashing process.

 Object Storage prefix shows the bucket hierarchy that will be created where exported logs will be put.
 ### API to track already submitted job